LucaCanali/PerfSheet4/README.md

 A tool for Oracle performance analysts.
 It provides a simplified interface to extract and visualize Oracle AWR data using Excel pivot charts.
 Author: Luca.Canali@cern.ch
-Created: March 2013, updated June 2016, latest minor updates October 2019
+Created: March 2013, updated June 2016, latest minor updates: October 2019
+Note: an alternative version of this tool, that runs in the browser (no need for Excel) is [PerfSheet.js](https://github.com/LucaCanali/PerfSheet.js)

 Get started: